BudgetControl/Core/README.md

 "budgetcontrol-proxy" is not mandatory for dev installation

 ### Usage
-* Make migration DB docker exec budget_tracker_v2-be-bemodule-1 php artisan migrate --seed
+* Make migration DB docker exec budgetcontrol-core php artisan migrate --seed

-### About budget traker
+### About budget control
-BudgetTracker is developed by Marco De Felice, like a Open Source project
+BudgetControl is developed by Marco De Felice, like a Open Source project

 ### Contributing
 Thank you for considering contributing to the Budget tracker The contribution guide can be found in the Budget tracker documentation.